Uni2D: A Universal Machine Learning Interatomic Potential for Two-Dimensional Materials: Results and Discussion

-To further enhance the usability and operational efficiency of the proposed ML-IAP model for 2D materials, we integrated it with an autonomous agent system driven by the ChatGPT LLM\cite{chatgpt} and built upon the model context protocol (MCP) framework~\cite{mcp-sdk,chatgpt}, an open-standard protocol specifically designed to enable secure and standardized communication between AI applications and external data sources or computational tools.
-Through this framework, our system exposes materials science computation tools, database resources, and analysis functionalities in a unified and standardized manner, allowing LLM to seamlessly access and interact with specialized scientific computing resources.
-Specifically, by leveraging the MCP-based tool interface design, we encapsulate complex materials science tasks into standardized functional modules.
-These include structure search and retrieval, crystal structure analysis, and various physical property calculations.
-Empowered by the ML-IAP model, the agent autonomously performs a wide range of simulation tasks, such as structure optimization, elasticity evaluation, phonon dispersion analysis, and molecular dynamics simulations (see Figure \ref{fig:llm-agent} and SI Figure \ref{fig:mcp-agent-1}).
+To further improve the usability and operational efficiency of the proposed Uni2D model for 2D materials, we integrated it into an autonomous agent system driven by the DeepSeek LLM\cite{deepseek} and built on the UniMatSim framework~\cite{unimatsim}, which enables secure and standardized communication between AI applications and external computational tools and data sources.
+Within this framework, materials science computational tools, database resources, and analysis functionalities are exposed through unified interfaces, allowing the LLM to seamlessly access and coordinate specialized scientific workflows.
+Complex tasks, including structure search, crystal structure analysis, and physical property calculations, are encapsulated as modular functions, enabling the agent to autonomously perform simulations such as structure optimization, elasticity evaluation, phonon dispersion analysis, and molecular dynamics simulations (see Figure \ref{fig:llm-agent}).
+To further evaluate electronic properties, we incorporated GNN-based machine learning models\cite{PhysRevLett.120.145301}, including a classifier for distinguishing metals from semiconductors and a regression model for predicting semiconductor band gaps.
+By combining Uni2D with these electronic property prediction models and UniMatSim architecture, the system supports natural language-driven human–machine interaction for automated retrieval, analysis, and simulation of 2D materials without requiring extensive computational expertise.
+Overall, this integrated framework enhances the accessibility, automation, and efficiency of computational materials discovery while maintaining extensibility and interoperability across diverse research workflows.
+Further details can be found in the SI.